 Sometimes, I’ve even been quoted prices as steep as $100 just for delivery.
 Remember, these fees often cover fuel and the driver’s time.
 So always factor that in when budgeting.

 Buying a quarter cord in the winter often meant shelling out almost double the price.
 If you want to save, it’s wiser to buy wood cords during the summer and spring; they’re considerably cheaper then.

 Fresh cut wood costs less than dry seasoned wood because the former contains about 50% more moisture.
 Hence, it doesn’t make good quality firewood.
 Seasoned wood has about 15% moisture and burns well.

 Where to Find 1/4 Cords of Wood for Sale Near Me

 You can find ¼ cords of wood for sale in several local stores.
-Wood is a commonly used material.
-So, it shouldn’t be hard to find a supplier.
-However, our team advises that you reach out to different stores to find the best prices.
+Wood is a commonly used material, so it shouldn’t be hard to find a supplier.
+However, I advise that you reach out to different stores to find the best prices.

 How long does a 1/4 cord of wood last?

 A ¼ cord of wood lasts for about two weeks, depending on the usage, type of wood, and season.
 Softwood burns faster than hardwood.
 Hence, it won’t last long.

 What does a 1/4 cord of wood look like?